 Audit in Free zones

-The majority of the Free Trade Zones in UAE requires the respective entities to file their annual audited financial statements within three months from the end of the respective financial year.
+Free zones are geographically demarcated areas in the United Arab Emirates, allowing 100% foreign ownership and are primarily dedicated to a specific industry.
+They are designed to support vital business transformation in key industry sectors.
+Most of the Free Trade Zones in UAE require the respective entities to file the annual audited financial statements within three to six months from the end of the financial year.

 HLB HAMT is an approved audit firm in all the Free Trade Zones in UAE, and our clients have a hassle-free submission with the free zone authorities.

-Following are general requirements across all Free Trade Zones related to the business, books of accounts and the financial statements:
+The following are general requirements across all Free Trade Zones related to the business, books of accounts and financial statements:

-- Independently Audited financial statements to be filed within 90 days from the end of the financial year.
+- Independently Audited financial statements are to be filed within the stipulated time (90 to 120 days, depending on different Free Zones) from the end of the financial year.

-- Needs to Comply with the minimum capital adequacy requirement.
-(Each Free Trade Zone has a different threshold).
+- It needs to Comply with the minimum capital adequacy requirement.
+(Each Free Trade Zone has a different threshold and reporting requirements).

-- Only carry out the licensed commercial activities
+- Only conduct the licensed commercial activities by the respective Free Zones

-- Maintaining a proper register of import and export of goods, which is matching with the customs records
+- Maintaining a proper register of imports and exports of goods matches the customs records.
+Also, these records need to be compared with the customs codes.

 - Submission of Financial Statements Summary attested by a Free Trade Zone approved auditor.

-We are approved audit firm in Dubai International Financial Center (DIFC) and Abu Dhabi Global Markets (ADGM) and for the audit of Private equity funds, non-regulated entities and non-profit organizations.
+We are an approved audit firm in Dubai International Financial Center (DIFC) and Abu Dhabi Global Markets (ADGM) to audit private equity funds, non-regulated entities and non-profit organizations.

 For further details about Free zones, please visit